NiccoDorn/project-one/submissions/submission_20250621_224512/CONTRIBUTIONS.md

 #### One final notice:
     - 02.07.2025: This approach allows me now to compute instruction sequences for swap with distance 1 to 4.
-For example: adjacent swaps and swaps like 21 <=> 25 etc. One more note: This is even better than only knowing the instruction sequence solutions for adjacent swaps.
+    - For example: adjacent swaps and swaps like 21 <=> 25 etc. One more note: This is even better than only knowing the instruction sequence solutions for adjacent swaps.
     - Easy solutions but not elegant: As mentioned, I do have all the instruction sequences for doing adjacent swaps.
-However, giving you a solution of chained-together swap instruction sequences to finally reach an arbitrary permutation feels a bit stupid and not the intention of this exercise or how you intended it.
+However, giving a solution of chained-together swap instruction sequences to finally reach an arbitrary permutation feels a bit stupid and not the intention of this exercise or how you intended it.
     - Thus, I am not providing such solutions.
 Especially, seeing the bonus points calculation, I assume that those solutions would be so far away from the best solutions in cycles and amount of instructions that I think, I'd not get points for